New measures to promote employment beyond Montevideo (capital of Uruguay): Decree 281/019

 - The documentation that supports its operative must include the registry number of the asset and the corresponding percentage of exoneration in order to be exempted.

-One of the most relevant changes to the FZ Regime is the provision of services from FZ to non-FZ territory, provided the beneficiary of said services is a taxpayer taxed by the CIT.
+One of the most relevant changes to the FZ regime is the authorisation for the provision of services from FZ to non-FZ territory, provided the beneficiary of said services is a taxpayer taxed by the CIT.
 In this regard, the Resolution issued by the Tax Office establishes that the services contracted by CIT payers with Free Zone Users (FZUs) must be linked to taxable income of the beneficiary.
-In addition, CIT payers must inform to the FZUs that they meet the mentioned conditions before the service is rendered.
+In addition, CIT payers must inform to the FZU that they meet the mentioned conditions before the service is rendered.

 The Resolution establishes certain provisions related to activities of research and development (R&D), such as the information to be included in a tax return that must be filed annually to the Tax Office and its due date, as well as the attribution of the property of the registered assets.

-In addition, the Resolution states new requirements to the documentation issued by FZUs and information that must be provided by the FZUs to the Tax Office before carrying out exceptional, supplementary, or auxiliary activities outside FZ.
+In addition, the Resolution states new requirements to the documentation issued by the FZU and information that must be provided by the FZU to the Tax Office before carrying out exceptional, supplementary, or auxiliary activities outside the FZ.

 Furthermore, according to new regulation, more detailed information regarding purchases and sales should be included in the annual tax return (Form 2181).

-Finally, it is foreseen compulsory application for electronic invoicing regime to the FZUs that are not already included in the referred regime.
-Such obligation applies also to non-FZUs that undertake certain activities in connection to the FZ.
+Finally, compulsory application of the electronic invoicing regime to the FZU, which is not already included in the referred regime, is foreseen.
+Such obligation also applies to non-FZUs that undertake certain activities in connection to the FZ.

-MERCOSUR (Southern Common Market) origin of goods in FZs - Decision Nbr.
-33/15
+MERCOSUR (Southern Common Market) origin of goods in FZs: Decision 33/15

-On 21 July 2019, Decision Nbr.
-33/15 issued by the Common Market Council (CMC) of the MERCOSUR entered into force.
-This Decision establishes that all goods originated in a member state of the MERCOSUR (or a third country with the same origin rules [on the basis of an agreement with the MERCOSUR]) shall not lose their origin nature when they pass through a special customs zone, an export processing zone, or an FZ, provided such zones are under customs control.
+On 21 July 2019, Decision 33/15 issued by the Common Market Council (CMC) of the MERCOSUR entered into force.
+This Decision establishes that all goods originated in a member state of the MERCOSUR, or a third country with the same origin rules (on the basis of an agreement with the MERCOSUR), shall not lose their origin nature when they pass through a special customs zone, an export processing zone, or an FZ, provided such zones are under customs control.

 In order to enjoy the benefits of MERCOSUR origin, neither the tariff classification of the goods nor their origin nature verified by means of the Certificate with which they enter such zones shall be altered.
 It should be borne in mind that if the origin nature wants to be maintained, there shall be carried out only operations to ensure the trade, conservation, division into lots or volumes, and operations bearing similar purposes.

-This applies when the final destination of the goods is any of the full MERCOSUR members.
+This applies when the final destination of the goods is any of the full MERCOSUR member countries.

 In addition, the Law establishes the following caps to the tax credits to be given: